 Karin Johnson

-Architect / Project Manager / Designer
+Project Manager / Licensed Architect in Nevada/ Designer

 Karin was originally drawn to architecture for its seemingly broad scope in understanding systems and synergy at both a macro and micro level.
 She is fascinated by the patterns of relationships, behaviors, influences and motivations within the social, political, environmental and individual landscape and how these hinder, enhance or generally contribute towards an outcome.
 Ideologically, she is inspired by the many writings of futurist, architect and inventor, Buckminster Fuller.